Skip to main content

 Lighten Your Load

 While some students can benefit from adding more challenging coursework, others may benefit from scaling back.
 If you’re struggling to keep pace in your AP and honors classes, it might make sense to move down a level or switch to a class taught by a teacher you’ve had success with in the past.
-It’s also worth looking at your activities outside of the classroom and making sure you’re leaving yourself enough time to keep up with your studies.
+It’s also worth considering your activities outside of the classroom and ensuring you have enough time to keep up with your studies.

 Get Help

 There are resources you can tap into to pick up your GPA.
-You can reach out to your teacher to see if they are available to provide help after class or see if your school has a tutoring program in place.
+You can reach out to your teacher to see if they are available to provide help after class or see if your school has a tutoring program.
 You can also see if there are any study groups available or form one yourself.

 What if You Don’t Have Time to Improve Your GPA?